ucm-cse-prg/fastapi-app/README.md

    uv sync
    ```

+## Usage

 ### Configuration

-The application configuration is managed in `app/config.py` and can be customized via environment variables or a `.env` file.
+Application settings are managed in `app/config.py` and can be customized via environment variables or a `.env` file.

 Example `.env` file: